SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 docs/help/assets/
 ```

-Push to `main`.
+Push to the `portal` branch.

-The self-hosted Pi runner automatically:
+The self-hosted runner automatically:

 1. checks out the updated repo
 2. installs the build dependencies if needed